Vuaqava/National-Resource-Library/documents/README.md

-Documents created, signed, or ratified by, ow within, the Federal Government of United Vuaqava can be found here.
+Documents created, signed, or ratified, by, or within, the Federal Government of United Vuaqava, can be found here.